Internet Marketing, Pay Per Click, Tutorials,

 Its Limits and Restrictions

 Using Smart Goals comes with several restrictions though.
 It isn’t configurable or customizable so the user experience might leave a lot to be desired.
 Smart Goals only work for website views.
 Views from customers coming into your pages via a mobile app won’t be counted and that could lead to a bit of counting problems.
 Also, Smart Goals does not allow view-through conversions.
-Cross-device conversions in AdWords aren’t possible as well.
+Cross-device conversions in Ads aren’t possible as well.

 How do I enable smart goals in Google Analytics?